salcedoe/MtMdocs/docs/matlabBasics/Tables.md

 === "Question 1"

-    Show the syntax to index *`T`* and get a smaller table with the just the first three rows in it.
+    Show the syntax to index *`T`* and get a smaller table with just the first three rows in it.

 === "Answer 1"

-    *Show the syntax to index *`T`* and get a smaller table with the just the first three rows in it.*
+    Show the syntax to index *`T`* and get a smaller table with just the first three rows in it.

     To do this, you need to use parentheses, as follows